Simula-UiB/LGM-attack/README.md

 ### generateEvectors.c

 The program generateEvectors.c is used to sample a number of vectors used as the secret key.
 This program requires the [Discrete Gaussian Sampler]( https://bitbucket.org/malb/dgs/src/master/) library to work.
-Running the code takes 3 parameters:
+Running the code takes three parameters:

-* Length of each vector
+* m: length of each secret key vector.
-* Number of vectors produced
+* t: number of secret key vectors produced.
-* Standard deviation for the discrete Gaussian sampler
+* sigma: standard deviation for the discrete Gaussian sampler.

-The output is a file containg the secret key vectors that can be read by coefficientSearch.c
+The output is a file containing the secret key vectors that can be read by coefficientSearch.c

 ### coefficientSearch.c

-The is the main program that simulates LGM decryption and runs the attack trying to recover coefficients from the secret vectors.
+The main program that simulates LGM decryption and runs the attack trying to recover coefficients from the secret vectors.
 The program needs a file with the secret key vectors to run, but otherwise only depends on standard C libraries.
 The program takes seven parameters to run:

 * lambda_max: the maximum value a random lambda_i can take in the decryption function (typically 2 or 3).

-* Sample size: the number of decryption queries used for each ciphertext to generate a count of the number of 1-decryptions.
+* sample size: the number of decryption queries used for each ciphertext to generate a count of the number of 1-decryptions.
 Larger values give more accurate results, depending on the length of the secret vectors and the standard deviation used for sampling them.

 * negative: flag that indicates the interval for sampling random lambda-values.
 0 means the lambda_i are sampled from [0...lambda_max-1] and 1 means the lambda_i are sampled from [-lambda_max...lambda_max].